Herbert, Lock like throwing deep but only one is successful - WHIZ News

 “There’s a fine line between taking what the defense gives you and then when they don’t give you what you want, trying to make a play,” Lock said.
 “I can make the plays when they’re there, but I’ve just got to get a little better judgment on when it’s time to make that play or say, ‘You know what, they got us.’”

-Herbert’s 308.4 yards per game leads the AFC and he’s thrown for 12 touchdowns with three interceptions.
+Herbert’s 308.4 yards per game lead the AFC and he’s thrown for 12 touchdowns with three interceptions.
 In his past three starts, he’s thrown 10 TD passes with only one interception.

 Other subplots Sunday when the Chargers try to snap a seven-game skid against the AFC West: